Updated Article: June 2019

 Pelican Vs. Yeti – Which is better value for Money?

-Yeti coolers are the most expensive on the market.
+Yeti coolers are the most expensive on the market and people have questioned the astronomical price.
 Only luxury coolers tend to have higher price tags.
-Of course, the Yeti is more costly than the pelican.
+Of course, the Yeti is more costlier than the pelican.

 Considering how much you get for your money with the pelican, it’s apparently a much better deal than the Yeti especially if you have a strict budget.
 The Yeti has a better drain system, warranty, and construction, but if ice retention is most important to you, then Pelican coolers might be the way to go.